sokp13/Recruitment-Database/README.md

 *Statistics*
 The representation of the player's statline from while playing in high school.
 Note: the statstics can be abbreviated.

-PPG
-- Points per game
+- Points per game : PPG
-APG
-- Assists per game
+- Assists per game : APG
-RPG
-- Rebounds per game
+- Rebounds per game : RPG
-BPG
-- Blocks per game
+- Blocks per game : BPG
-SPG
-- Steals per game
+- Steals per game : SPG

 *Recruitment*
 The representation of colleges offering scholarships and campus visits to certain players.
 This contains the player name, offering school, and if an offer is extended.